bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Lucas Ontivero: 01:13:26

 Thank you.
-Alright, who would you like to keep your eye on him?
+Alright, O, would you like to keep your [inaudible]?

 Unknown speaker: 01:13:38

 I would dive more deeper into what Adam Gibson does on this topic, because I know the man and yeah, I'm really curious what he's doing especially with regards to what you guys are researching.
-So yeah.

 Lucas Ontivero: 01:13:53

 All right.

-Unknown speaker: 01:13:54

-and the name is yeah

 Lucas Ontivero: 01:13:58

-The rough file
+Rafael?

 Unknown speaker: 01:14:01

-Yeah, I like the idea of shuffle and sneakers.
+Yeah, I like the idea of shuffle and Snickers.

 Unknown speaker: 01:14:06